Daniel Berger (golfer): Professional career

 At the 2018 U.S. Open at Shinnecock Hills Golf Club, Berger shot a third-round 66, putting him in a 4-way tie for the lead with Dustin Johnson, defending champion Brooks Koepka, and Tony Finau.
 However, a final round 73 left Berger in a tie for 6th place, 5 shots behind eventual winner Koepka.

 On June 14, 2020, Berger won the 2020 Charles Schwab Challenge, and received a winner's check of $1.375 million.
 This was the first PGA Tour tournament back after a three-month hiatus due to the COVID-19 pandemic.
 Berger won the tournament when Collin Morikawa missed a very short putt for par on the first playoff hole.
 With the victory he was ranked No. 31 in the world.
 He had a streak of 32 consecutive rounds at par or better in 2019–20, the eighth-longest streak since 1983, one round fewer than the streaks of Kenny Perry and Harris English.

 Berger won the 2021 AT&T Pebble Beach Pro-Am shooting a 65 in the final round.
 He eagled the final hole to win by two strokes ahead of Maverick McNealy.

 In September 2021, Berger played on the U.S. team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Berger went 2–1–0 including a win in his Sunday singles match against Matt Fitzpatrick.

+Berger qualified for the 2026 FedEx Cup Playoffs, finishing 60th of the 70 qualifiers, but did not enter the first event, the FedEx St. Jude Championship.